-Studies show by simply writing down a plan you are more likely to succeed.
+Studies show that you are more likely to succeed by simply writing down a plan.
 So don’t just say you are going to get out of debt.
 Make a plan and start taking the necessary steps.

 Make sure you have a budget in place.
 For more help on creating a simple budget, check out this post: Easy Budget

 Debt #1: Credit Card Bill – Owe $2000 – Minimum $50 – Pay Monthly: $150 (base this on what you can afford, but pay more than the minimum or you will never pay off your debt)